Must Consider This Before Choosing The Best Webcam for VTubing

 The Razer Kiyo Pro is able to record 1080p video at 60 fps and offers a field of view (FOV) of 103 degrees.
 Although the built-in microphone records pretty crisp and clear audio, I wouldn’t recommend using it as a primary mic for VTubing.
 You should always go with a dedicated mic as a VTuber.

 The only downside to the Razer Kiyo Pro is its software.
 Those of you who have used Razer peripherals before would know that Synapse is a bit bloated software.
 That shouldn’t be a problem for VTubers, though, as you won’t be using the software much anyway.

 Why Do We Like The Razer Kiyo Pro For VTubers?

-We consider the Razer Kiyo Pro the best webcam for VTubing because of its low light performance and true 1080p video quality at 60 fps.
+We consider the Razer Kiyo Pro one of the best webcams for VTubing because of its low-light performance and true 1080p video quality at 60 fps.
 And last but not least, this webcam is on sale right now, making it a no-brainer for VTubers.

 Logitech C922x Pro: The Gold Standard

 The Logitech C922x Pro comes from a tried and tested series of Logitech’s dozen webcams.
 It’s a great option, especially if you are looking for a mid-priced webcam that can do it all.
 The Logitech C922x Pro is the perfect sweet spot between price and performance, earning it the runner-up spot on this list of the best webcams for VTubers.